 * Click here for rating key

-Pazzo Ristorante Restaurant Review: Pazzo was one of the first restaurants in Portland to serve authentic Northern Italian food.
-Italian-trained chef John Eisenhart continues the tradition, though other Portland eateries have surpassed Pazzo in creativity.
-Better entrées include the homemade pasta in interesting shapes, such as chitarra and strozzapreti, and the pappardelle with a veal, pork and beef ragù.
-If you're in a seafood mood, order the cioppino or the grilled salmon with rapini and an olive tapenade.
-Italian desserts include sorbetto, panna cotta and tiramisu.
-The three-course lunch is a good value, as are the personal pizzas.
-There's a full bar, and the updated wine list proposes both Italian and Northwest varietals.
+Pazzo Ristorante Restaurant Review: Pazzo remains a first-rate choice for downtown diners and power lunches, although other eateries have surpassed it in creativity.
+Italian-trained chef John Eisenhart turns out satisfying fare such as homemade pumpkin-filled pasta with hazelnuts and truffle butter, and a grilled pork loin rubbed with his own Pinot Noir salt.
+If you're in the mood for seafood, order the cioppino or the grilled salmon with rapini and an olive tapenade.
+Desserts range from chocolate brownies to tiramisu.
+The three-course lunch is a good value, as are the personal pizzas, topped with basics such as fennel sausage, olives and fresh mozzarella.
+There's a full bar, and the wine list proposes both Italian and Northwest varietals.
 The mood is dressy and can be a mite stodgy; however, there is typically a lively post-theater crowd.